Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/odsApi_versioned_docs/version-7.3/technical-articles/authorizing-requests-using-custom-database-views.md

 conjunction with relationship-based authorization strategies to further restrict access based on criteria embedded in the view definition.

+:::info
-:::info By default, the Ed-Fi ODS API refreshes the security metadata periodically so it follows then that you could define new custom views on the ODS database(s) at runtime, add the necessary security metadata (including use by a claim set), and the next time a request is authorized with the refreshed security metadata, the custom view will be used (without the need to restart the API).
+By default, the Ed-Fi ODS API refreshes the security metadata periodically so it follows then that you could define new custom views on the ODS database(s) at runtime, add the necessary security metadata (including use by a claim set), and the next time a request is authorized with the refreshed security metadata, the custom view will be used (without the need to restart the API).
 :::

+Refer to the [How To: Use Custom View-Based Authorization](/odsApi_versioned_docs/version-7.3/how-to-guides/how-to-use-custom-view-based-authorization.md) walkthrough for additional details.